tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 In the meantime, I’m always learning more about real-time machine learning.
 If this post resonated with you, I’d love to hear from you.
 I work at Claypot AI, where we’re building a real-time machine learning platform.

 ---

+## Acknowledgments

+Thanks to Zhenzhong Xu and Chip Huyen for reviewing early drafts of this post.

+---